ptr727/PlexCleaner/README.md

 ### Docker

-- Builds are published on [Docker Hub](https://hub.docker.com/r/ptr727/plexcleaner) and [GitHub Container Registry](https://github.com/ptr727/PlexCleaner/pkgs/container/plexcleaner).
+- Builds are published on [Docker Hub](https://hub.docker.com/r/ptr727/plexcleaner).
 - See the Docker [README](./Docker/README.md) for image and tag details.
 - Images are updated weekly with the latest upstream updates.
 - The container has all the prerequisite 3rd party tools pre-installed.